How to Use Google Search Console (2026)

 Impressions.
 How many times your site appeared in search results, whether someone clicked or not.

 CTR (Click-Through Rate).
 The percentage of impressions that resulted in a click.
 If your site appeared 100 times and got 5 clicks, your CTR is 5%.
+If your CTR seems low for your position, check out our guide on how to improve your CTR using GSC data.

 Average Position.
 Your average ranking position across all the keywords you appear for.
 Position 1 is the top result.
 Position 10 is the bottom of page 1.
 Anything above 10 means you are on page 2 or beyond.